Jugal-Prajapati-2505/Jugal-Prajapati/README.md

 ## I'm a Student, Developer, and Learner!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Hacking.
 - 👯 I’m happy to collaborate with other.
-- 🥅 2020 Goals: Learn Hacking.
-- ⚡ Fun fact: I love playing computer games and outdoor Basketball.

 ### Connect with me: